HarryR/logicista/_posts/2017-01-20-phpmelody-multiple-vulnerabilities.markdown

  * `melody_XXX` - Username
  * `melody_key_XXX` - Login-key

 Where `XXX` is an `MD5` hash of the base URL of the site from `settings.php`, and the login-key is an `MD5` hash of the `password` column from the users table.
-So even though the `password` column is an `MD5` hash of the password, knowing that alone allows us to login as that user even though the underlying password isnt known.
+So even though the `password` column is an `MD5` hash of the password, knowing that alone allows us to login as that user even though the underlying password isn't known.

-Using the SQL injection and a subselect this information can be included at the end of the existing comment without displaying on the site:
+Using the SQL injection and a sub-select this information can be included at the end of the existing comment without displaying on the site:

 ```sql
 INSERT INTO pm_comments SET uniq_id = 'ac0266df0', username = 'admin', comment = 'derp', user_ip = '127.0.0.1', added = 1483497600, user_id = '1'